Current & Transfer Students

 Honors College Application tips

 Confine your answers to the space allotted.
 Please do not send resumes or other materials.
-Remember that the number of activities listed is generally less important than the quality.
-Consider listing those activities that show leadership, creativity, or a sense of responsibility in the community.

 Answer the essay questions carefully and thoughtfully.
 The essay questions allow the admissions committee to gauge your critical thinking and writing skills.
 This is a portfolio application process.
 Your answers to the essay questions weigh heavily in the admissions decision.
 Please proofread your work.